 Sarcoidosis - nervous system

-Sarcoidosis is a long-term disorder that affects many parts of the body, mostly the lungs.
+Sarcoidosis is a chronic disease that affects many parts of the body, mostly the lungs.
 In a small number of people, the disease involves some part of the nervous system.
 This is called neurosarcoidosis.

 Neurosarcoidosis may affect any part of the nervous system.
-Sudden, facial weakness (facial palsy) is a common neurological symptom that involves the nerves to the muscles of the face.
+Sudden facial weakness (facial palsy or facial droop) is a common neurological symptom that involves the nerves to the muscles of the face.
 Any other nerve in the skull can be affected, including those in the eye and those that control taste, smell, or hearing.

 Muscle weakness or sensory losses can occur with peripheral nerve involvement.
 Other areas of the brain, including the pituitary gland at the base of the brain, or the spinal cord may also be involved.